-Introduction - our strategic approach
+Introduction - Our strategic approach

-The Peak District National Park is a world class landscape located at the heart of the country.
-It is the first upland reached travelling from the South, it is the watershed of three of England's major water catchments and within one hour's drive of 20 million people.
-It features geological contrasts of white peak limestone plateau and dark peak gritstone outcrops that underpin a contrast of landscapes from peaty moors to hay meadows supporting internationally important habitats and species.
-It is a landscape shaped by people and industry since pre-historic times and sustains internationally significant historic features and cultural heritage, resulting from farming and other land management.
-It is a living park with 38,000 residents, and many businesses, benefitting from over £1.5 billion tourism input into the economy each year.
+The Peak District National Park is a world-class landscape at the heart of the country.
+For many people, it is the first upland reached when travelling from the South, the watershed of three of England's major water catchments and within one hour's drive of 16 million people.
+It features geological contrasts of limestone plateau and gritstone outcrops that underpin a contrast of landscapes, from peaty moors to hay meadows, supporting internationally important habitats and species.
+It is a landscape shaped by people and industry since prehistoric times and sustains internationally significant historic features and cultural heritage, resulting from farming and other land management.
+It is a living park with 38,000 residents and many businesses, benefitting from over £1.5 billion tourism input into the economy each year.

-The Peak District National Park Authority's Mission is to 'inspire millions of people so together we will protect and care for our National Park for the enjoyment of all'.
-This role is as important today as it was when the Peak District was designated as a National Park 64 years ago.
-Our knowledge and expertise about the Peak District National Park is respected.
-We are an independent, reasoned voice caring for the whole National Park and the communities who live and work in it and enjoy it.
-We cannot do this alone, we work closely with partners and communities.
-As the first National Park in the UK, designated in 1951, we are pioneering, always seeking to be one step ahead and looking to the future.
-All this helps to build and nurture public support for the place and our role working for the place.
+As the Peak District National Park Authority, our mission is "To speak up for and care for the Peak District National Park for all to enjoy forever".
+This role is as important today as it was when the Peak District National Park was designated as a national park 67 years ago.
+Our knowledge and expertise is respected.
+We are an independent, reasoned voice caring for the whole of the Peak District National Park and the communities who live and work in it and enjoy it.
+We cannot do this alone; we work closely with partners and communities.
+As the UK's original national park, designated on 17 April 1951, we are pioneering, always seeking to be one step ahead and looking to the future.
+All this helps to build and nurture public support for the place and our role working to protect it.